How to create a safe sleeping space for your baby

 The American Academy of Pediatrics recommends that parents place infants to sleep on their back until they reach age 1, even for naps.
 When parents and caregivers place babies on their back to be put to sleep, they decrease the risk of choking and aspiration.

-Use a firm sleep surface.
+Use a firm sleep surface clear of objects.

 Share a room with your infant, not a bed.